-- Be attentive to his blockages, problems, difficulties, offer your advice and help
+- Be attentive to their blockages, problems, difficulties, offer your advice and help

 - Use a specific occasion to rekindle the desire to buy (birthday, new product launch, etc.)

-- Offer personalized and special attention (a coupon code, a free call, etc.)
+- Offer personalised and special attention (a coupon code, a free call, etc.)

 If, despite your efforts, a customer still wishes to leave, let them go.
 Do not fall into the trap of exhausting yourself to retain them, and save your resources for prospects or clients who are in the previous phases.